ACCESS TO ECON is a student-led resource hub helping to close opportunity gaps

 Mentorship

 Access to role models who can provide mentorship is proven to help.
 Plus, it is never too early to begin building your network.
-Check out ACCESS TO ECON's Mentorship Board to connect with one!
+Check out ACCESS TO ECON's teen

 Recommended Reading: